Enterprise SaaS Architecture on AWS | Video

 The Enterprise SaaS Architecture Network on AWS

-Now, let’s talk about the SaaS Network on AWS.
+Now, let me tell you about the SaaS Network on AWS.
 As you know, as a best practice, Amazon requests you to have a public subnet and a private network.

-In the public subnet, you will hold the ALB, and in the private network, you will have the AKS cluster, the namespaces, and microservices, and also you will have another private Network that will call the databases.
+In the public subnet, you will hold the ALB; in the private network, you will have the AKS cluster, the namespaces, and microservices, as well as another private network that will call the databases.

-That’s the best for creating an Enterprise SaaS architecture diagram.
-On the left side, you will have all the AWS shared services outside of the public and private network in the AWS cloud.
+That’s the best way to create an Enterprise SaaS architecture diagram.
+On the left side, you will have all the AWS shared services outside the public and private networks in the AWS cloud.

 Enterprise Architecture SaaS on AWS with Kubernetes and Multi tenancy

 You will have three microservices.
-In this particular case, you will have three applications in one microservice: the front-end web application, the signup, and the login.
-Then you will have the second microservice, which is the SaaS application per se, the whole ecosystem, and the admin dashboard, which is very common in SaaS architectures.
+In this case, you will have three applications in one microservice: the front-end web application, the signup, and the login.
+Then, you will have the second microservice, the SaaS application per se, the whole ecosystem, and the admin dashboard, which is very common in SaaS architectures.
 This namespace will be mimicked to namespace two or tenant two, namespace three, four, etc.

-Something very important to mention is that microservices bring many benefits, from flexibility, portability, and speed to developing software.
-So it’s imperative that besides adding an EKS cluster or using Amazon ECS, Fargate, or another cloud provider, you must use microservices for your development testing production and, if you are really growing use a content management system like an EKS cluster.
+Something very important to mention is that microservices bring many benefits, from flexibilityportability, and speed to software development.
+So it’s imperative that besides adding an EKS cluster or using Amazon ECS, Fargate, or another cloud provider, you must use microservices for your development testing production and, if you are growing, use a content management system like an EKS cluster.

-The web stack that we will be using for this SaaS architecture diagram will be Vue.js, and all the back-end development will be Node.js with the Express framework.
+The web stack we will use for this SaaS architecture diagram will be Vue.js, and all the back-end development will be Node.js with the Express framework.
 Also, all the microservices will be updated from the ECR, the container repository system from Amazon.

 Lastly, the login will interact with Cognito.
-When you log in, instead of creating your own login, you can integrate.
-You need a small application and integrate it with Amazon Cognito, and this will bring some benefits when you are developing software.
+You can integrate when you log in instead of creating your login.
+You need a small application and combine it with Amazon Cognito, which will bring some benefits when developing software.
 So that’s a good practice as well.

-Amazon ECS vs EKS: Read the full comparison to choose the best container service.
+Amazon ECS vs EKS: Read the complete comparison to choose the best container service.

 Implementing Multi-Tenancy in Enterprise SaaS